sparkfun/SparkFun_Soft_Power_Switch_Mk2/docs/introduction.md

 The [SparkFun Soft Power Switch](https://www.sparkfun.com/products/26993) is a passive, hard on/off switch with software feedback and control.
 In other words, it's like the on/off switch on a laptop.
 A simple press will turn the system on.
 Another press can (with MCU intervention) turn off the system.
 And if things go really wrong, pressing and holding the button for ~10 seconds will force a power-down.
 If you're building something with an enclosed battery and need a good power button, this is the board you need.
-This version has JST 2mm battery connectors but we also have a version with [USB-C](https://www.sparkfun.com/products/27081) connectors.
+This version has JST 2mm battery connectors.

 <div class="grid cards" style="width:500px; margin: 0 auto;" markdown>